Sjiun/Tiltometer/README.md

 # Tilt-O-Meter

-Our worked was presented at the demo session of the conference on [Affective Computing and Intelligent Interaction (ACII)](https://acii-conf.net/2023/) in September 2023.
+Our work was presented at the demo session of the conference on [Affective Computing and Intelligent Interaction (ACII)](https://acii-conf.net/2023/) in September 2023.
 The corresponding demo paper _Tiltometer: Real-Time Tilt Recognition in Esports_ is available at https://doi.org/10.1109/ACIIW59127.2023.10388192.